 People around the world eat fish & other seafood for nutritional reasons, or for its unique taste.
 From freshwater to saltwater fish to the deep-water shellfish, the love for seafood is massive.
 There is even a diet concept formed out of love for seafood – Pescetarian diet, which is associated with people who have seafood along with their vegetarian diet which does not include any other meat or poultry.
 Although the term Pescetarian is not commonly used, more people are leaning towards this diet, mainly for health reasons along with satisfying their taste buds.

 Talking about health reasons, we all know seafood is a great source of lean protein and essential nutrients.
-So, let’s take a look at how it helps in our well-being.
+Let’s take a look at how it helps in our well-being.

 Seafood is low in saturated fats and high in omega-3 fatty acids, which protects your heart from disease and lowers the amount of cholesterol in the blood.
 The fish-eating Inuit population with low levels of heart disease is a good example of this fact.

 A diet rich in fish oils and omega-3 can help protect our bowel system from serious inflammatory diseases.

 3. Healthy Eyes